 PhD, Ferrara University, Italy

 MSc, Addis Ababa University, Ethiopia

-Tewodros R. Godebo’s research interests lie in identifying the origins and mechanisms of water-soil-food contamination, as well as utilizing and developing biomarkers to understand the links between exposure to contaminants and human health.
-His research involves collecting and analyzing environmental samples (namely water, soil, and food sources) for contaminants including fluoride, arsenic, cadmium, lead, and others.
-He then uses or develops non-invasive elemental and isotopic biomarker methods for detecting the level of these contaminants in biological materials (namely urine, blood, and nails).
-These methods use mass spectrometric techniques traditionally rooted in geochemistry, and studying how chronic diseases disrupt the chemical and isotopic balance in the human body as a result of exposure to low or high levels of environmental contaminants.
-Included in his work is also understanding the role of wide-ranging non-chemical factors (such as socio-demographic, nutrition, and lifestyle) on health outcomes.
-Godebo’s current research projects focus on understanding the health effects of fluoride and metals on teeth, joint, cartilage, and bone, and on characterizing the effects of toxic metals on kidney damage, and cancer in populations in the developing countries and in the US.
-He has also worked in a number of projects on understanding linkages between climate change, water resources and health.
+Tewodros Rango Godebo received his PhD in Environmental Geochemistry and Isotope Hydrology from Ferrara University, Italy.
+Prior to joining Tulane, he was a postdoctoral fellow at the Nicholas School of the Environment, Duke University.
+His research interest aims to identify the origins and mechanisms of water-soil-food contaminations (fluoride, arsenic, cadmium, lead, and others), as well as develop and apply elemental and isotopic biomarkers to understand the links between exposure to contaminants and human health.
+These methods use mass spectrometric techniques traditionally rooted in geochemistry to study how chronic diseases disrupt elemental and isotopic balances in the human body.
+Included in his work is understanding the role of other non-chemical factors (such as socio-demographic, nutrition, and lifestyle) on health outcomes.
+Dr. Godebo’s current NIH grant research focuses on developing biomarkers to understand the health effects of fluoride and metals on teeth, joint, cartilage, and bone.
+His works also include characterizing health effects of toxic metals in developing countries and the U.S., as well as understanding the links between climate change, water resources, agriculture, and health.
 His research integrates epidemiologic and biostatistical methods, and uses Geographic Information Systems (GIS) to represent the distribution of environmental contaminants and health outcomes.
-Godebo was an associate in research at the Nicholas School of the Environment at Duke University prior to joining the department.